metaborg/spoofax-pie/docs/tutorial/install.md

 ## Configuring Eclipse's preferences

 Some Eclipse preferences unfortunately have sub-optimal defaults.
-After you have chosen a workspace and Eclipse has completely started up (and you have closed the Welcome page), go to the Eclipse preferences by pressing ++cmd+comma++ on macOS and ??? on others, and set these options:
+After you have chosen a workspace and Eclipse has completely started up (and you have closed the Welcome page), go to the Eclipse preferences by pressing ++cmd+comma++ on macOS and by going to the <span class="guilabel">Window ‣ Preferences</span> menu on others, and set these options:

 * <span class="guilabel">General ‣ Startup and Shutdown</span>
     * Enable: <span class="guilabel">Refresh workspace on startup</span>